 Our Analysis and Test Results

 Should I Buy This Bike?

 The Stache 9.7 is a lightweight and speedy hardtail.
 This bike is very good when ridden on the right terrain.
 Riders who want a cross-country inspired bike to cruise fast and relatively smooth trails will love the Stache.
 This bike is an excellent option for those embarking on frequent long-distance rides.
 This fast-rolling and efficient bike is very effective at covering ground with minimal effort.
 It is important to note that riders who encounter significant amounts of euro corners or tight switchbacks will have a tough time with these monstrous wheels.
-They simply feel too bulky and cumbersome in tight spaces.
-In addition, if you plan on riding trails with any semblance of substantial rock gardens, you should look elsewhere.
+They simply feel too big and cumbersome in tight spaces.
+Additionally, if you plan on riding trails with any semblance of substantial rock gardens, you should look elsewhere.
 Seriously.
-The light and stiff frame with relatively upright, cross-country geometry, is brutal over rocks.
+The light and stiff frame with relatively upright cross-country geometry is brutal over rocks.
 For $3799, this bike boasts some nice components including a RockShox Pike and a GX Eagle drivetrain.
 Aluminum versions of this bike (with lesser components) start at $1889.

 The Specialized Fuse is a better all-rounder than the Stache.
 The Fuse cannot come close to matching the pure rolling speed and efficiency of the Stache and it's a few pounds heavier.
 Still, the Specialized is a far more comfortable bike.
 Descending over chatter is substantially more pleasant compared to the Stache.
 The aluminum frame of the Specialized has a bit of forgiving flex built into the chainstays.
 This goes a long way in taking the edge off the brutal nature of a hardtail.
 If you are looking for a hardtail daily driver, we recommend the Fuse.
 We tested the $1600 Comp model, but models range from $1120 to $3200.